Microblogging in China

-Weibo services makes it possible for internet users to set up real-time information sharing communities individually, and upload and update information.
+Weibo services make it possible for internet users to set up real-time information sharing communities individually, and upload and update information.

-Weibo services use a format similar to the American-based Twitter-service, but is used almost exclusively by Chinese language speakers.
+Weibo services use a format similar to the American-based Twitter-service, but are used almost exclusively by Chinese language speakers.
 The format of specific features is not exactly identical, such as, for example, hashtags on Sina Weibo and Tencent Weibo, which both employ a double-hashtag "#HashName#" method, since the lack of spacing between Chinese characters necessitates a closing tag.